clbstevenson/ld37-warmup/README.md

 The starting code can be found in the package [com.exovum.testgame](core/src/com/exovum/testgame)

-YAlso, see [README-sample.md](README-sample.md) as the original README.
+Also, see [README-sample.md](README-sample.md) as the original README.